-A fundamental tenet of SS is that, in any problem, there is a dominant cause of variation in the process output that defines the problem.
-This presumption is based on an application of the Pareto principle to the causes of variation.
+A fundamental tenet of the Shainin System is that, in any problem, there is a dominant cause of variation in the process output that defines the problem.
+This presumption is based on an application of the pareto principle to the causes of variation.

-Juran and Gryna1 define a dominant cause as, ‘‘a major contributor to the existence of defects, and one which must be remedied before there can be an adequate solution.’’
-In SS, the dominant cause is called the Red X1.
-The emphasis on a dominant cause is justified since ‘‘The impact of the Red X is magnified because the combined effect of multiple inputs is calculated as the square root of the sum of squares”2.To clarify, if the effects of causes (i.e., process inputs that vary from unit to unit or time to time) are independent and roughly additive, we can decompose the standard deviation of the output that defines the problem as:
+In this case, a dominant cause is defined as a major contributor to the defects and something that must be remedied before there can be an adequate solution.
+In the Shainin System, the dominant cause is called the Red X1.
+The emphasis on a dominant cause is justified since, per Shainin, ‘‘The impact of the Shainin Red X is magnified because the combined effect of multiple inputs is calculated as the square root of the sum of squares”.To clarify, if the effects of causes (i.e., process inputs that vary from unit to unit or time to time) are independent and roughly additive, we can decompose the standard deviation of the output that defines the problem as:

 A direct consequence of (1) is being unable to reduce the output standard deviation substantially by identifying and removing or reducing the contribution of a single cause, unless that cause has a large effect.

 For example, if (stdev due to cause 1) is 30 percent of the stdev (output), users can reduce the stdev (output) by only about 5 percent with complete elimination of the contribution of this cause.
 The assumption that there is a dominant cause (possibly because of an interaction between two or more varying process inputs) is unique to the Shainin System and has several consequences in its application.

 Within SS, there is recognition that there may be a second or third large cause, called the Pink XTM and Pale Pink XTM respectively3, that make a substantial contribution to the overall variation and must be dealt with in order to solve the problem.
 Note that if there is not a single dominant cause, reducing variation is much more difficult, since, in light of (1), several large causes would have to be addressed to substantially reduce the overall output variation.